Skip to Content

 Why parenting is hard

-When my daughter was born, there were high expectations of our child, not only from us but from our friends and families as well.
+When my daughter was born, there were high expectations of our child, not only from us but also from our friends and families.

 I read parenting books after parenting books.